-- To remap a key on Windows 11, open PowerToys > Keyboard Manager > Remap a key, configure the key remap and save changes.
+- To remap a keyboard key on Windows 11 and 10, open PowerToys > Keyboard Manager > Remap a key, configure the key remap and save changes.

-- To remap a shortcut on Windows 11, open PowerToys > Keyboard Manager > Remap a shortcut, configure the shortcut remap and save changes.
+- To remap a shortcut on Windows 11 and 10, open PowerToys > Keyboard Manager > Remap a shortcut, configure the shortcut remap and save changes.

-On Windows 11, you can remap keys and shortcuts in different ways, but using PowerToys is the fastest and easiest method, and in this guide, you will learn how.
+On Windows 11 (or 10), you can remap keys and shortcuts in different ways, but I have found that using PowerToys is the fastest and easiest method, and in this guide, I’ll show you how.

-If you play games on your computer or use the device for work, sometimes, you may need to reassign some keys and shortcuts to different keys or a combo of keys because it makes more sense to you or can help improve productivity.
+If you use your computer for gaming or work, sometimes you may need to reassign some keys and shortcuts to different keys or a combo of keys because it makes more sense or can help improve productivity.

-Regardless of the reason, Windows 11 doesn’t include a feature to change the actions of keys or shortcuts, but you can use the tools like Microsoft PowerToys to remap virtually any key or shortcut.
+Regardless of the reason, Windows 11 doesn’t include a feature to change the actions of keys or shortcuts, but you can use tools like PowerToys from Microsoft to remap virtually any key globally or for a specific application.
+The app also works to remap shortcuts.
+You can even create remaps to launch apps, URIs, and web pages.

-This guide will teach you how to use the PowerToys app to remap keys and shortcuts on Windows 11 quickly.
-(These instructions should also work on Windows 10.)
+In this guide, I will teach you how to quickly use the PowerToys app to remap keys and shortcuts on Windows 11 and even on Windows 10.

-To remap keys on your keyboard on Windows 11, use these steps:
+To remap keys on your keyboard on Windows 11 (or 10), use these steps:

 -